Lindo Ferguson (ophthalmologist, born 1858): Early life and education

-Sir Henry Lindo Ferguson CMG CStJ (7 April 1858 – 22 January 1948), known as Lindo Ferguson, was a New Zealand ophthalmologist, university professor and medical school dean.
-He was born in London, England, on 7 April 1858.
-Ferguson's parents were Louisa Ann Du Bois and William Ferguson.
+Sir Henry Lindo Ferguson CMG CStJ (7 April 1858 – 22 January 1948), known as Lindo Ferguson, was a New Zealand ophthalmologist, university professor and dean of the University of Otago Medical School.

+Ferguson was born in London, England, on 7 April 1858.
+His parents were Louisa Ann Du Bois and William Ferguson.
 The family moved from Burton upon Trent, England, to Dublin, Ireland, in 1866.

 Ferguson started college in 1873 at the Royal College of Science for Ireland.
 After earning a scholarship in industrial chemistry, he decided to instead study medicine at the Trinity College Dublin.
-He earned his medical degree in 1880 and continued his studies, specialising in ophthalmology.
-The Ferguson family moved to New Zealand in 1883, choosing Dunedin because of its medical school.
-Ferguson was the first ophthalmologist in Australasia.
+He earned his medical degree in 1880 and continued his studies, specialising in ophthalmology and gaining his FRCSI in 1883.
+Because of his ill health he was advised to move to a better climate so he and his mother and brother William emigrated to New Zealand in 1883, choosing Dunedin because of its medical school.